Logiqx/logiqx-dev/DatUtil/readme.txt

 When using -g and -c together you can specify a system such as neogeo or cpzn1 to extract all games on that system.

+To select games based on a substring appearing in their description, use the -S option (e.g. 'datutil -S"(US,(Eu" cps2.dat' to select US and Euro games).

 If the datafile includes 'sourcefile' information (added to MAME in v0.85), you can select all games from an individual sourcefile using the -G option.

-Both the -g and -G options allow you to provide a list of game/sourcefile names in an external text file (put each entry on a separate line).
+The -g, -G and -S options allow you to provide a list of game/sourcefile names in an external text file (put each entry on a separate line).
 This is utilised by putting and @ symbol after the option.
 For example, if you have a text file called cpzn.txt that contains two lines (cpzn1 and cpzn2 in this case):